ping/libby-calibre-plugin/README.md

 ## Disclaimer

 This is not affliated, endorsed or certified by OverDrive.
-To use thie plugin, you must already have access to OverDrive services via a valid library account.
+To use this plugin, you must already have access to OverDrive services via a valid library account.
 Use at your own risk.